grace-notes/grace-notes/_topics/reversionism.md

 *_6. Blackout of the Soul_*

 **Eph 4:17** gives the technical Greek word for the blackout of the soul: MATAIOTES.
 MATAIOTES is a vacuum that sucks in false doctrine.
-Negative volition creates a vacuum in the soul.
-“Therefore, I communicate this, and because of the Lord, I insist that you no longer walk as Gentiles [unbelievers] walk in the vacuum of their mind.”
+Negative volition creates a vacuum in the soul. “_Therefore, I communicate this, and because of the Lord, I insist that you no longer walk as Gentiles_ [unbelievers] _walk in the vacuum of their mind._”

 * Through this vacuum comes the doctrine of demons, including religionism, liberalism, crusader arrogance, and anti-establishment thinking, **1 Tim 4:1**.